 1. Prepare Documents

 You and your attorney prepare documents, including a letter of apology to the victim or community, proof of community service, and letters of support from family, friends, and the community to show that you are worthy of a second chance.
-Many judges like to see that the family is working to address issues and support you in changing behavior.
+Under the Holmes youthful trainee act in Michigan, many judges look for signs that your family is actively involved and supporting your efforts to change, especially when considering eligibility for this rehabilitative program.

 2. Pay Restitution